-If you do not open a door or the tailgate within 30 seconds of unlocking the vehicle with the remote transmitter, the doors and tailgate will automatically relock.
+If you do not open a door within 30 seconds of unlocking the vehicle with the remote transmitter, the doors will automatically relock.

 You can change the relock timer setting.
-Settings P. 114
+Settings P. 119

-You can lock or unlock doors using the remote transmitter only when the power mode is in VEHICLE OFF.
+You can lock or unlock doors using the remote transmitter only when the power mode is in VEHICLE OFF (LOCK).